PsyTeachR/mcs-conv/docs/06-wrangling-3.md

 ## Activity 6: Combining more data {#dw3-a6}

 Now you need to combine the information in our new table, `rlong2`, with the `scoring` table so you know how many points to attribute each question based on the answer the participant gave, and whether the question was forward or reverse coded.
 Again, you can use the `inner_join()` function, but this time the common columns found in `rlong2` and `scoring` are `QFormat` and `Response`.
+To combine by two columns you just write them in sequence as shown below.

+* You can only ever join two tables with `inner_join()` at once, so if you have multiple tables like we do, you need to do multiple calls to `inner_join()`
-To combine by two columns you just write them in sequence as shown below. **Note: when there is more than one common column between two tibbles you are joining, it is best to combine by all the columns to avoid repeat columns names in the new tibble.
+* When there is more than one common column between two tibbles you are joining, it is best to combine by all the columns to avoid repeat columns names in the new tibble.
+If you run a join and it produces columns named `variable.x` and `variable.y` it means that there was another column that was the same in both datasets that you didn't add to `by`.
+* You have to be very careful to use `c()` if you have multiple variables for `by`.
+This is a common error and results in the `variable.x`/`variable.y` issue above.
 * Type the below line into the Activity 6 code chunk, run it, and then view the new object.